cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 }
 ```

-You can now store the identifier of the organizer "Natuurpunt Holsbeek" (`e83edb7f-6f23-47cd-a730-66fd7687f116`) in your application to reuse it as organizer ID in the `POST` request of the event(s) that you want to create.
+You can now store the URL of the organizer "Natuurpunt Holsbeek" (`https://io.uitdatabank.be/organizers/e83edb7f-6f23-47cd-a730-66fd7687f116`) in your application to reuse it as `organizer.@id` property in the `POST /events` request of the event(s) that you want to create.

 ### Searching existing organizers within the entry form